 To leverage the platform's longitudinal structure, researchers can pursue two broad approaches.
 The first is "years since completion" or, more generally, years since an educational or training program was exited (through graduation, completion, or any other reason).
-An alternative approach is to conduct a "year-specific analyses" that focuses on labour market outcomes, in a particular tax year, across different cohorts who had previously participated in post-secondary education and/ or training programs.
-In both approaches, individuals may be grouped across demographic characteristics, program types, or fields/trades of study.
+An alternative approach is to conduct a "year-specific analyses" that focuses on labour market outcomes, in a particular tax for example, the relative earnings across different fields of study or different types of degrees.

-Using both approaches, we will be able to track and assess returns to, and premiums on, participating in education and training programs; for example, the relative earnings across different fields of study or different types of degrees.
 Similarly, it will be possible to compare earnings levels for those who graduated versus those who did not complete their program.
 Finally, it will be of interest to many researchers to quantify the earnings trajectories of various underrepresented groups (e.g., women, immigrants, etc.) after controlling for factors such as field of study and program completion.